-The interpersonal, economic, and societal toll of the global mental health crisis is staggering.
+The societal toll of the global mental health crisis cannot be overstated.
 There are nearly 1 billion people with mental health and substance use disorders globally – 15% of the world population – a proportion that has been stable or rising since 19901.
 Despite this, effective and novel medical mental health treatments have been in short supply in the last 30 years.
 For instance, the current gold standard for depression, Selective Serotonin Reuptake Inhibitors (SSRI’s), have a long latency period, unwanted side effects, and sub-optimal efficacy – up to a third of patients do not respond at all2.
 Fortunately, in recent years, clinical trials have begun for what could prove to be a renaissance for mental health care: psychedelics.

 Since 2000, there have been 327 clinical trials globally investigating the use of psychedelics in mental healthcare (See Figure below).
 There are currently 38 Phase 1 and 26 Phase 2 trials for the use of psilocybin in mental health treatment.
 Results have been promising, with the largest randomized-controlled double-blind psilocybin study showing rapid and sustained positive response to psilocybin and its concurrent therapy.